jmachuang/data_logging_toolbox/README.md

 # data logging toolbox
-AML, AMLSH, AMLDT, Mac Huang 2024
+AML, AMLSH, AMLDT, 2024

-This is the data logging toolbox for Keysight data loggers
+This is the data logging toolbox for Keysight data loggers.

 Key features:
 calibrate       - for calibrating thermistors plot_and_fit    - plot and fit the measured data according to the Steinhart-Hart polynomial measure_T       - for measuring temperature from the fitted data